 A century ago, in 1918, the U.S. started the collective clockchanging ritual known as daylight saving time, or DST.
 Today more than 70 countries observe the practice, although how it is implemented has varied over the years.
 In general, the one-hour shift prevents sunrise from happening too early and allows sundown to go later, when compared with a typical work day of 9 A.M. to 5 P.M.
 Debates about the practice have raged since it began.
 In recent years the U.S. government's stated goal for DST is to save energy by adding natural light to evenings.
 Several new studies have pointed to some liabilities, such as higher rates of heart attacks and traffic accidents after citizens set their clocks forward each spring.
 "The shift to DST has some drawbacks," but many ill effects last just a few days, says David Prerau, who wrote a book on the practice.
 "Balance that against eight months of later sunsets."
+The U.S. and Canada operate on daylight saving time from the second Sunday in March to the first Sunday in November.
+Sunrise and sunset times (A) jump by an hour; sunrise shifts to later in the morning (top curves) and sunset to later at night (bottom curves).
 As a result, the sun rises at a more consistent time throughout the year and sets at a wider range of times.
-Evidence is mixed about whether changing the clocks is worthwhile B The Shift The U.S. and Canada operate on daylight saving time from the second Sunday in March to the first Sunday in November.
-Sunrise and sunset times A jump by an hour; sunrise shifts to later in the morning (top curves) and sunset to later at night (bottom curves).
+Evidence is mixed about whether changing the clocks is worthwhile B.

+© 2018 Scientific American

-Help your brain keep up Modern life is complicated.
+Help your brain keep up

+Modern life is complicated.
 Between work, kids, aging parents and home repairs, your brain's energy stores are constantly drained.
 Re-energize it with Cognizin[®] Citicoline.
 Backed by years of clinical trials, Cognizin increases ATP energy in brain cells and helps protect aging neurons from free radical damage.
 You ask a lot of your brain.
 Give it the energy, nourishment and protection it needs with Cognizin.